weigon/openssl-tls13-ping-pong/README.md

 - client connected to the server previously and
 - the previous connection was shutdown properly

-With session resumption, the `Server Hello` is way faster.
+With session resumption, the `Server Hello` is about 7-8ms faster.

 ...